 Since picking up his first pair of drumsticks at the age of 10, Jeremy has gone on to teach private students, drum clinics, and rock band workshops in Ann Arbor, MI; Dublin, Ireland; and all around the San Francisco Bay Area.
 He founded BandWorks in 1993 with guitarist and band mate Steve Gibson.
 He has been on the faculty of Cazadero Performing Arts Family Camp for the past 16 years, where he was the Co-Director from 1999-2001 and served on the Board of Directors from 2010-2013.
 In addition to teaching BandWorks classes and a full roster of private students, Jeremy maintains an active performing schedule, playing around the Bay Area on a weekly basis with his own J. Steinkoler Quartet, the unique saxes-and drums trio Mo’Fone (featured at the Monterey & SF Jazz Festivals), and assorted other projects.
 He has performed at dozens of popular Bay Area venues and festivals, including the Monterey, San Francisco, and Sonoma Jazz Festivals, Art & Soul Festival, Yoshi’s, the Shoreline Amphitheater, and at Lincoln Center and the Village Gate in New York City.
 He has played with Dave Ellis (The Other Ones, Charlie Hunter), Adam Levy (Norah Jones, Tracy Chapman), Kirk Joseph (Dirty Dozen Brass Band), Guru Garage, Kevin Beadles Band, Hot Links, Christy McCarthy, and many other top touring bands and musicians.
 His music has been featured on radio stations all over the globe, and his bands have garnered a number of “best of” awards and rave reviews.
 Jeremy is proud to be endorsed by Vic Firth Drumsticks, Istanbul Cymbals and Aquarian Drumhead and Protection Racket Cases.

 Stace has always enjoyed music and particularly performing live.
-He started early with a singing role in the musical “Oliver” when he was about 7.
+He started early with a role in the musical “Oliver” when he was about 7.
 His first musical instrument was the clarinet.
-He played the bass drum in the high school marching band and baritone saxophone in the University of New Mexico marching band.
-At 18 he played tenor saxophone in an Elvis impersonator band.
-He has also played in stage bands, sung and danced in jazz and swing choirs and created his own compositions on piano.
+He played the bass drum in his high school marching band and bari sax in the UNM pep band.
+He once played tenor sax in an Elvis impersonator band.
+He has also played in stage bands, sung and danced in swing choirs & written many songs.
 In the early 1980’s he got involved in the rock ‘n’ roll scene as a roadie, light show operator and bass player.
 In 1992 he got married to his wonderful wife Suzanne.
-They have two children (now 14 and 17), a dog, and a home in Berkeley.
-He has a BA in Geography from the University of California, Berkeley and has worked as a cartographer for the past 20 years.
-He co-owns and manages Eureka Cartography, also in Berkeley.
-In 2005 Stace formed his own band “The Recyclists” in which he sings and plays guitar.
-He has considerable experience as a youth sports coach and has found that many of the positive concepts and lessons that are taught in youth sports can be applied to BandWorks as well.
-Stace is thankful for the BandWorks program and is grateful to have this opportunity to work with such talented kids.
+They have two kids (22 & 25), two dogs (1 & 6), and a home in Berkeley.
+He has a BA in Geography from the University of California, Berkeley and has worked as a cartographer at Eureka Cartography for the past 25 years.
+Stace has his own band “The Recyclists” in which he sings and plays guitar.
+He has considerable experience as a youth sports coach and has found that many of the positive concepts and lessons that are taught in sports can be applied to BandWorks as well.
+Stace has taught a band in every BandWorks workshop since 2004 and is thankful for the BandWorks program and grateful to have this opportunity to work with such talented kids and adults.

 Born and bred in Berkeley, Andrew and is a BandWorks alum, having been in the program for 4 years during High School.
 He got his degree in Music at Humboldt State University, where his band Blue Street Junction opened for big names such as Blue Turtle Seduction and ALO.
 Andrew currently shreds as the lead guitarist in the rock band, Dad’s LPs, which tours throughout Northern California.
 Many guest guitarists have joined Dad’s LPs on stage, such as Dan Lebowitz from ALO, Josh Clark from Tea Leaf Green, and Jeff Miller from New Monsoon.
 Andrew loves teaching and working with kids, so in addition to being a BandWorks teacher since 2010, he also teaches music privately and works at an afterschool program during the school year.
 Andrew hopes his passion and enthusiasm for music inspires his students to discover and develop greater heights toward their own musical ability.